Estimated reading time: 6 minutes

 What is a weed?

-First let’s have a think about what a weed really is.
-In most cases what we really mean is a plant that got there by itself, i.e., we didn’t plant it.
+First, let’s think about what a weed really is.
+In most cases what we mean is a plant that got there by itself, i.e., we didn’t plant it.

 Even for experienced gardeners, it can be difficult (almost impossible) to know all the plants in your garden.
-When you don’t know what a plant is, many of us have a slightly unfortunate tendency to take the approach of “if in doubt, rip it out.”
+And when you don’t know what a plant is, many of us have an unfortunate tendency to take the approach of “if in doubt, rip it out.”

 It’s even true (and this might be a difficult pill to swallow) of pervasive grasses like couch grass and kikuyu.